Deep Time Series Models: A Comprehensive Survey and Benchmark: Preliminaries

-We illustrate representative time series analysis tasks in Figure \ref{fig:analysis-task}.
-Forecasting is a fundamental task in time series analysis that requires models to uncover temporal dependencies and dynamic patterns in the data.
+Forecasting is a fundamental task in time series analysis that requires models to uncover temporal dependencies and dynamic patterns.
 By capturing the relationships between past and future data, the forecasting model aims to predict future values or trends of the input series.
-Missing data due to sensor failures, data corruption, or absent measurements are ubiquitous in practical applications, leading to a growing demand for time series imputation to obtain higher-quality data.
+Missing data due to sensor failures, data corruption, or absent measurements is ubiquitous in practical applications, leading to a growing demand for time series imputation to obtain higher-quality data.
 Unlike forecasting, which predicts future values based on historical observations, imputation focuses on reconstructing missing values using the available contextual information.
 Anomaly detection involves identifying unusual or abnormal patterns within a time series, which can indicate critical events, system faults, or outliers requiring further investigation.
 Lastly, classification assigns a label or category to a given time series based on its characteristics, a task widely utilized in fields such as medical diagnosis.

+Given the pluralism of time series analysis, an array of deep learning models have emerged to address specific challenges in different tasks.
+Instead of a task-centric view into exhaustive details, this survey takes a model-centric view of deep time series models, focusing on their basic modules and architectural designs for addressing the foundational problems of capturing both temporal and inter-variable dependencies underlying large-scale time series datasets.